Coupling Designs for Randomized Experiments with Complex Treatments: Coupling Designs

 \subsection{Uniform Couplings}

 There are many strategies for sampling highly dispersed uniform random variables $(U_i)_{i=1}^k \sim G_U$.
-Inspired by the Monte Carlo integration literature, we consider three canonical examples based on the Gaussian copula, stratification, and randomly shifted lattices.
+Inspired by the Monte Carlo integration literature, we consider three canonical examples based on the Gaussian copula, binning, and randomly shifted lattices.